Life for Rent (song): Release

-"Life for Rent" was released as the second single from the Life for Rent album (2003) on 1 December 2003, following the release of the albums lead single "White Flag", which was released on 7 July 2003.
-The song performed well commercially across Europe and in Australia and New Zealand, however, it failed to match the commercial performance of "White Flag".
-In the United States, it failed to appear on the US Billboard Hot 100 singles charts, or any other associated Billboard singles charts in the United States.
-It peaked within the top ten in the United Kingdom, Hungary, Scotland, Croatia, the Republic of Ireland and Italy, whilst in the Netherlands, New Zealand, Sweden and Switzerland it reached the top twenty of their respective singles charts.
-In the United Kingdom, it was certified Silver by the British Phonographic Industry, indicating sales in excess of 200,000 copies.
+"Life for Rent" was released as the second single from Life for Rent on 1 December 2003, following "White Flag". :Life for Rent" peaked within the top 10 in the United Kingdom, Hungary, Croatia, Ireland and Italy, whilst in the Netherlands, New Zealand, Sweden and Switzerland, it reached the top 20.
+In the United Kingdom, it was certified silver by the British Phonographic Industry (BPI), indicating sales and streaming units in excess of 200,000.

 Dido and her lyrical portrayal in "Life for Rent" was described as "moody and cynical as she examines her life", citing the differences between that and the "innocent and idealistic Dido" that was presented in her earlier releases such as "Thank You".
 Critics praised Dido's interpretation of lyrics, claiming that with "Life for Rent", she has "taken the limitations of her voice and made them strengths".
 Critics also claimed that Dido was "gradually reaching her potential", but highlighted that she "still had work to do".
 Since its release, "Life for Rent" has been credited as "capturing the hearts of listeners around the world with its introspective lyrics and unique blend of pop, trip-hop, and electronic elements".
 It's "evocative imagery and thought-provoking lyrics have sparked numerous interpretations, inviting listeners to delve deeper into the meanings and emotions" as claimed by one critic.
 Lyrically, the song features dark and thought provoking lyrics, such as "nothing I have is truly mine", in which critics and reviewers suggest highlights the "impermanent nature of all things in life, including possessions, relationships, and even our own bodies".

+Reception

+In a retrospective review for Pitchfork, Shaad D'Souza named "Life for Rent" one of the weaker tracks in the album due to its composition, but "instructive in its outlook" reflecting themes associated with contemporary women's experiences, despite being labelled dismissively as "chick music", a slang term she links to chick flicks in cinema.